iduprojects/CityGeoTools/README.md

 ```

 ## Data preparation
 We leave the responsibility for collecting and preparing data to the user.
 In the absence of reliable sources of information about the urban environment, it is recommended to use OpenStreetMap and [Overpass API](https://wiki.openstreetmap.org/wiki/Overpass_API) to get datasetes.
+Transport graphs needed for some methods are an exception.
+We provide the code for building a walk graph, a car travelling graph and a public transport graph separately as well as an intermodal graph (that includes walk routes, road infrastructure for car travelling and public transport routes) in the file [get_graphs.py](https://github.com/iduprojects/CityGeoTools/tree/metrics-refactor/data_collecting).

+ To use implemented methods, the collected datasets **MUST** match specifications presented in the folder  [data_specification](https://github.com/iduprojects/CityGeoTools/tree/metrics-refactor/data_specification) regardless of the selected mode (general or user mode).

+ ## Data imputation
-The biggest problem in data collection is the incompleteness of information about the urban environment  — datasets often contain missing values.
+The biggest problem in data collection is the incompleteness of information about the urban environment  — the datasets often contain missing values.
 Before using the presented methods, it is necessary to deal with the missing values to obtain reliable results.
 Instead of deletion or filling the missing data with any point statistics, we suggest using our data imputer based on geospatial component of urban data.
 The data imputation algorithm and information about the accuracy of the imputed data are presented in the [paper](https://link.springer.com/chapter/10.1007/978-3-031-08757-8_21).

 The figure below shows comparison of the accuracy of the imputed values obtained with the developed method (green line), a method from scikit-learn package (black line) and mean imputation (gray line) in building features such as number of storeys and population.
 ![Image](https://github.com/iduprojects/CityGeoTools/blob/metrics-refactor/img/imputer.jpg?raw=true)

 Imputation options are set in three configuration files (more information about customizing options in the [examples]()).
-+ *config_imputation.json* contains general options (such as number of iteration over dataset features, number of imputations, initial imputations strategy and neighbors search parameters).
++ *config_imputation.json* contains general options (such as number of iterations over dataset features, number of imputations, initial imputation strategy and neighbors search parameters).
 + *config_learning.json* sets a pipeline of data preprocessing and a grid of hyperparameters for certain machine learning methods that are going to be optimized inside the HalvingGridSearch algorithm.
 + *config_prediction.json* contains a path to earlier fitted models that can be used to predict missing values.